-The DIS is a data-driven, quality improvement approach to advance equity for all, and to identify racial, ethnic, sexual and gender minority, and rural populations at the highest risk for experiencing behavioral health disparities as part of their projects.
-The purpose of the DIS is for recipients to identify and address health disparities and to develop and implement an action plan with a disparity reduction and quality improvement process to close the identified gap(s).
+The DIS is a data-driven, quality improvement approach to advance equity for all, and to identify racial, ethnic, sexual and gender minority, and rural populations at highest risk for experiencing behavioral health disparities as part of their projects.
+The purpose of the DIS is for recipients to identify and address health disparities and to develop and implement an action plan with a disparity reduction, quality improvement process to close the identified gap(s).
 The aim is to achieve targeted behavioral health equity for disparate populations and improve systems.

-&lt;sup>10 https://ncsacw.samhsa.gov/userfiles/files/SAMHSA\Trauma.pdf
+2 https://ncsacw.samhsa.gov/userfiles/files/SAMHSA_Trauma.pdf